(Love Moves in) Mysterious Ways: Nina version

-"Love Moves in Mysterious Ways" is the first single from Filipino singer Nina's third album Nina Live!.
+"Love Moves in Mysterious Ways" was covered by Filipino singer Nina, as the first single from her third album Nina Live!.
 It was released in February 2005 by Warner Music, along with the live album.
 The song was part of the Nina Live! recording session on 30 January 2005 at the PHI Resto and Bar, Metrowalk in Pasig.
-The song is considered to be one of the main reasons why Nina Live! became a success, which was certified Diamond by the Philippine Association of the Record Industry.
+The song is considered to be one of the main reasons why Nina Live! became a success, which was certified diamond by the Philippine Association of the Record Industry.

 Internationally, the song was released as a digital download through Rhino Records.

 Music video

 The music video for "Love Moves in Mysterious Ways" was recorded during the Nina Live! recording sessions, which was directed by Marla Ancheta.
 No studio version was recorded for release.
-The video features Nina performing live with The Essence band.
+The video features Nina performing live with the Essence band.
 Fans and audience surround her, while she sings the song to them.

 The video premiered on myx in February 2005.